 Focus on what’s there

 Tests to measure what senses are functional and what may be reduced or missing are only really available in research settings at the moment.
 You have to be your own Sensory Detective and investigate what's happening in your mouth.
 Next time you eat, think about which senses are doing their job and focus on what you can experience rather than what you can’t.

 Thanks to Barry Smith and Alexander Fjaeldstad who are leading research in the perception of our senses.
-You can watch the whole webinar here on the AbScent YouTube channel.
+Watch our webinar on Smell, Taste and Flavour for a full insight.